Chang Chen-yue

-Ayal Komod (born 2 May 1974), better known by his stage name A-Yue or Chang Chen-yue (張震嶽 (Tiuⁿ Chìn-ga̍k, Zhāng Zhènyùe, Chang Chen-yue)), is an aboriginal Taiwanese rock and Hip-Hop musician, songwriter, singer and guitarist, and the frontman of his band, Free Night, also known as Free9.
+Ayal Komod (born 2 May 1974), better known by his stage name A-Yue or Chang Chen-yue (張震嶽 (Tiuⁿ Chìn-ga̍k, Zhāng Zhènyùe, Chang Chen-yue)), is an aboriginal Taiwanese rock and Hip-Hop musician, singer-songwriter and guitarist, and the frontman of his band, Free Night, also known as Free9.
 He is most widely known for his 1998 hit song "Ai Wo Bie Zou" (Love me, don't go).
-His 2013 album I am Ayal Komod was awarded the Best Album Award during the 25th Golden Melody Awards.
+His 2013 album I am Ayal Komod won Best Mandarin Album at the 25th Golden Melody Awards.
+His 2025 album Go With The Flow won him Best Mandarin Male Singer, Best Mandarin Album and Best Composer at the 37th Golden Melody Awards.

 Chang is a Taiwanese aborigine of the Amis people.

 Life and career

 Chang was in the church choir as a child, which made him interested in music at a young age.
 He learnt to play the guitar in his middle school years and was gradually exposed to rock music.

 Chang released his first album I Just Like You (就是喜歡你) with labels Pony Canyon and Magic Stone in 1993 before following up with the album Have the Flowers Opened Yet?, with Taiwanese label Rock Records.
 Chang released his third and fourth albums This Afternoon is Very Boring (1997) and Secret Base (1998) with Magic Stone.
 The song Love Me, Don't Go from Secret Base was a massive hit in Mainland China and Taiwan.
 Both albums made the China Times Top 10 Albums list for 1998 and 1999 respectively.
 Chang crossed into Hip hop music in a collaboration with rapper MC HotDog in the song Wo Yao Qian from the album Secret Base.
-Chang appeared in the 1998 film Connection by Fate (超級公民), directed by Wan Jen, it was shown at the Venice Film Festival and won the FIPRESCI/NETPAC Award at The Singapore International Film Festival in 1999.
+Chang appeared in Wan Jen's 1998 film Connection by Fate (超級公民), which was shown at the 55th Venice International Film Festival and won the Special Jury Prize and Netpac / Fipresci Award at the 12th Singapore International Film Festival.

 In December 2000, Chang released the album Trouble, it was awarded Top 10 Albums by Chinese Music Media Awards.
 He released albums Orange and Orange 2 in April and July 2001 respectively, as well as changing his name to DJ Orange.
 Chang released his eighth album One Of These Days with Rock Records in 2002.
 In 2004, Chang released the album Useless Guy which included a complication of his most popular songs as well as new songs Heaven, I Will Miss You, and Useless People.
 Chang founded his own record label True Color in 2004 and released his first extended play Drunk (2005) with the label.
 Chang released an additional EP Goodbye in July 2005 with Rock Records.